 Brown leaves can indicate poor drainage

-Sometimes it may not be your watering schedule that is killing your plant, but the poor draining of the soil and pot.
+Sometimes it may not be your watering schedule that is killing your plant and causing brown leaves on your Aloe Vera, but the poor draining of the soil and pot.
 You can very easily increase the amount of drainage in your plant’s soil by mixing in a small amount of perlite, this will make it far easier for water to flow through and out of the drainage holes of your pots (you should also check to make sure your pots have drainage holes and punch some in/replace the pot if it doesn’t).
 Another easy step is to add a few small stones/pebbles to bottom of your pots, this helps in making sure that the drainage holes are never blocked by soil.

 Although clay or terracotta pots can be a little bit more expensive or breakable, their upsides are much more than just the aesthetic.
 The clay they’re made of is permeable which means that some of the water in your soil can evaporate through the sides of the pot.
 This isn’t the case for the plastic pots that most use, which instead hold in all of that moisture.
 So sometimes it is worth investing a little more to make sure that the roots of your Aloe Vera are not sitting in too much moisture.